-Like traveling the 9 circles of Dante's hell, motorcyclists can (and do)
+It's like traveling the 9 circles of Dante's hell.

 Well, I did say it was a fantasy, right?